 1. Closed Won by Month and Territory / Salesperson

-Businesses with smaller sales teams will want to display the information by individual salesperson on the dashboard chart.
+Businesses with smaller sales teams – and territory managers – will want to display the information by individual salesperson on the dashboard chart.

 We can use the chart to identify potential areas for improvement.

-Can Dave’s experience and know-how be shared across the team, particularly to help Shaun increase his sales performance?
+Can Dave’s experience and know-how be shared across the team?
+Can he help Shaun increase his sales performance?
 Are there other coaching, training and support activities that will boost Shaun’s figures?

 Before starting that process however, there are other dashboard charts and sales metrics we can use to analyse closed won opportunities.

-2. Closed Won by Customer Type
+2. Closed Won Report by Customer Type

-Generally it’s quicker and cheaper to sell to existing customers.
-Yet every business needs to sell to a combination of both existing and new customers in order to grow.
+However, in order to grow, every business needs to sell to a combination of both existing and new customers.

 3. Closed Won by Account